Rationality

 Various types of rationality are discussed in the academic literature.
 The most influential distinction is between theoretical and practical rationality.
 Theoretical rationality concerns the rationality of beliefs.
 Rational beliefs are based on evidence that supports them.
 Practical rationality pertains primarily to actions.
 This includes certain mental states and events preceding actions, like intentions and decisions.
 In some cases, the two can conflict, as when practical rationality requires that one adopts an irrational belief.
 Another distinction is between ideal rationality, which demands that rational agents obey all the laws and implications of logic, and bounded rationality, which takes into account that this is not always possible since the computational power of the human mind is too limited.
 Most academic discussions focus on the rationality of individuals.
 This contrasts with social or collective rationality, which pertains to collectives and their group beliefs and decisions.

 Rationality is important for solving all kinds of problems in order to efficiently reach one's goal.
-It is relevant for and discussed in many disciplines.
+It is relevant to and discussed in many disciplines.
 In ethics, one question is whether one can be rational without being moral at the same time.
 Psychology is interested in how psychological processes implement rationality.
 This also includes the study of failures to do so, as in the case of cognitive biases.
-Cognitive and behavioral sciences usually assume that people are rational to predict how they think and act.
+Cognitive and behavioral sciences usually assume that people are rational enough to predict how they think and act.
 Logic studies the laws of correct arguments.
-These laws are highly relevant for the rationality of beliefs.
-A very influential conception of practical rationality is given in decision theory: it states that a decision is rational if the chosen option has the highest expected utility.
+These laws are highly relevant to the rationality of beliefs.
+A very influential conception of practical rationality is given in decision theory, which states that a decision is rational if the chosen option has the highest expected utility.
 Other relevant fields include game theory, Bayesianism, economics, and artificial intelligence.